Holothuria tubulosa

 Holothuria tubulosa, the cotton-spinner or tubular sea cucumber, is a species of sea cucumber in the family Holothuriidae.
 It is the type species of the genus Holothuria and is placed in the subgenus Holothuria, making its full name Holothuria (Holothuria) tubulosa.

 Description

 Holothuria tubulosa grows to a length of between 20 cm and 45 cm, and a diameter of 6 cm.
 It is roughly cylindrical with a flattened base on which there are three longitudinal rows of tube feet.
 It has a tough, leathery skin.
-The general colour is a shade of brown and the surface is covered with numerous dark-coloured, conical, thorn-like projections known as papillae.
+The general colour is a shade of brown and the surface is covered with numerous dark-coloured, conical, thornlike projections known as papillae.
 It often appears greyish, as it secretes a protective film of mucus to which bits of seaweed and sediment may adhere.
 It has a fringe of short, flattened tentacles around the mouth at the anterior end and an anus at the posterior end.